mdadams/clang_libraries_companion/README.md

 library included with version 13 and above of GCC has support for std::format.

-For convenience, a Dockerfile is provided in order to build a containerized environment that includes all of the necessary software dependencies.
-More information on this Dockerfile is provided in a later section.
+For convenience, a Podman/Docker containerized environment is provided that includes all of the necessary software dependencies.
+More information on this containerized environment is provided in a later section.

 Building the Software
 ---------------------